Department of History

 Programme for Acquiring Teacher’s Qualifications

-The Programme for Acquiring Teacher’s Qualifications (PT) is a life-long learning programme.
-Accommodating the PT to the studies implemented at our University has proved to be necessary for ensuring the acquisition of qualifications enabling our students to work in educational institutions.
+The Programme for Acquiring Teacher’s Qualification (PT) is a life-long learning programme.
+Accommodating the PT to the studies implemented at our University has proved to be necessary for ensuring the acquisition of qualifications permitting our students to work in educational institutions.

-Additional courses included in this programme (psychology, education science, didactics, methods of teaching, etc.) enable them to acquire professional knowledge and skills such as the following:
+Additional courses included in this programme (psychology, education sciences, didactics, methods of teaching, etc.) enable them to acquire professional knowledge and skills such as: